A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Computation

-The Metaverse can be accessed using an AR/VR device.
-VR allows the users to experience a simulated virtual world while in the physical world.
-The VR devices generate sensory images that form the virtual environment.
+The edge-enabled Metaverse can be accessed using various types of mobile and wired devices, including HMD and AR goggles, VR allows the users to experience a simulated virtual world while in the physical world.
+The VR devices generate sensory images that form the virtual worlds~\cite{duan2021metaverse}.
 Real-time rendering is required in the Metaverse so that the sensory images can be produced quickly enough to form a continuous flow rather than discrete events.
-For example, education platforms can incorporate VR to improve the lesson delivery in the virtual worlds.
+For example, education platforms can incorporate VR to improve lesson delivery in the virtual world.
 Unlike VR, AR allows the user to interact with the physical world that has been digitally modified or augmented in some way.
 AR applications are best suited for scenarios in which users are physically present in the physical world, such as on-the-job training and computer-assisted tasks~\cite{mill}.
-However, both AR/VR devices have limitations such as weak computation capability, memory storage, and power capacity.
-Intensive AR/VR applications that are required for the immersive Metaverse cannot be run smoothly on such devices.
-Therefore, computation offloading~\cite{chen2019energy} is needed to overcome these challenges.
+However, users' devices have limited computation capability, memory storage, and battery.
+Intensive AR/VR applications that are required for the immersive Metaverse cannot run smoothly on such devices.
+Fortunately, based on the cloud-edge-end collaborative computing paradigm, users' devices can leverage ubiquitous computing resources and intelligence for remote rendering and task offloading~\cite{chen2019energy} to overcome these challenges.